Infi-09/Webcam-Faces-Detection/README.md

-# Webcam-Faces-Detection
+# Webcam Face Detection
-This projects defines how to detect the faces in the webcam as well as the video files using Harr  Cascade Classifier and it is fully implemented using OpenCV Python
+Webcam Face detection using Haar Cascades (frontal face and profile face) module in OpenCV.

+## Haar Cascade Classifiers
+Haar Cascade files can be downloaded from the [OpenCV repository](https://github.com/opencv/opencv/tree/master/data/haarcascades).

+## Usage
+Run the jupyter notebook to detect the face in live webcam with bounding boxes